Serving Diverse and Underserved Communities

 - Unwilling to share domestic violence with members who aren’t Hmong

-- Strict gender roles that define women’s place in the family
+- Strict gender roles that define individual’s place in the family

 - Fear of homicide